Build an LLM Journaling Reflection Plugin for Obsidian

 Ready to try it out?
 Here's how:

-1. First, find your Obsidian vault's .obsidian/plugins folder.
-Make sure that this project is in the plugins folder (or create a symlink from your original folder to this one).
-I won't be covering that here for brevity, but ask your LLM for help if you're unsure. :)
+folder (or create a symlink from your original folder to this one).
+I won't be covering that here for brevity, but ask your LLM for help if you're unsure. :) -

 pnpm install